-Name(s) of Particulars of the Reason(s) of Estimated/actual fine/ non-compliance Remedial action(s) Particulars of the entity(ies) non-compliance Remedial action(s)
+Name(s) of Particulars of the entity(ies) non-compliance

-As also advised by our PRC Legal Advisers, as Tin Da did not pay the social insurance fund contributions in full as prescribed under the Social Insurance Law of the PRC (《中華人民共和國社會 保險法》) since the date of incorporation of Tin Da (being 3 December 2010) up to July 2015, notwithstanding that the Dongguan Social Security Department has issued confirmation that Tin Da had no unpaid social insurance fund contributions since April 2011, it is possible, though not likely, that (i) higher authorities which examine and guide the work of Dongguan Social Security Department may challenge the confirmation issued by Dongguan Social Security Department; and (ii) pursuant to relevant provisions of the Social Insurance Law of the PRC, Dongguan Social Security Department or other competent authorities may request Tin Da to pay the unpaid social insurance fund contributions within a prescribed time limit and a daily fine equivalent to 0.05% of the unpaid social insurance fund contributions from the date on which the payment is overdue.
+As also advised by our PRC Legal Advisers, as Tin Da did not pay the social insurance fund contributions in full as prescribed under the Social Insurance Law of the PRC(《中華人民共和國社會 保險法》) since the date of incorporation of Tin Da (being 3 December 2010) up to July 2015, notwithstanding that the Dongguan Social Security Department has issued a written confirmation that Tin Da had no unpaid social insurance fund contributions since April 2011, it is possible, though not likely, that (i) higher authorities which examine and guide the work of Dongguan Social Security Department may challenge the confirmation issued by Dongguan Social Security Department; and (ii) pursuant to the relevant provisions of the Social Insurance Law of the PRC, Dongguan Social Security Department or other competent authorities may request Tin Da to pay the unpaid social insurance fund contributions within a prescribed time limit and a daily fine equivalent to 0.05% of the unpaid social insurance fund contributions from the date on which the payment is overdue.
 If the payment is not made within the prescribed time limit, Tin Da will be imposed a default fine equivalent to one to three times of the unpaid social insurance fund contributions.